ergoplatform/ergodocs/docs/dev/scs/sigma/improved-signatures.md

 }
 ```

-and sending signed (but invalid) transaction to Alice (he can send hints generated on the next step instead).
+And he sent signed (but invalid) transactions to Alice (he can send hints generated on the next step instead).

-Now Alice is extracting commitment from Bob and Carol from the transaction, by sending a request to /script/extractHints like:
+Now Alice is extracting a commitment from Bob and Carol from the transaction by sending a request to `/script/extractHints` like:

 ```
 {